mahepe/box2d-wasm-experiment/README.md

 What you have here is a mixture of [this repo](https://github.com/redblobgames/helloworld-sdl2-opengl-emscripten) and [this gist](https://gist.github.com/armornick/3434362).
-This repo strives to provide the intended functionality with minimal extra hassle to provide an easy starting point for you to hack on.
+This repo strives to provide the intended functionality with minimal extra hassle to serve as an easy starting point for you to hack on.

 (**A small bonus**: We use smart pointers, so you'll also get a working example